-On enrolling to our school students are introduced to the SHARP values.
-Over their time at school they deepen their understanding as teachers and staff deliberately teach, in-still and refer to our SHARP values in all contexts of school life.
+On enrolling to our school students are introduced to our SHARP values.
+Over their time at school, they deepen their understanding as teachers and staff deliberately teach, in-still and refer to our SHARP values in all contexts of school life.
 They are also enriched by our other schoolwide Hauora initiatives and learning pedagogy eg: Pause, Breathe, Smile programme (Building resilience and mindfulness), Growth Mindsets, FISH philosophy, Learning Pit/Challenge etc Using a positive approach we celebrate children demonstrating the SHARP values in a variety of ways eg: daily praise, class certificates, school SHARP certificates, SHARP trophies, SHARP postcards sent home, school newsletter etc… Implementation

 - Our staff undertake regular professional development to ensure we are catering for the educational and social needs of our children.
 The Deputy Principal represents our school on the Wairarapa PB4L initiative and works with the staff on a one-to-one basis when needed.

-- All repetitive minor and major inappropriate behaviour or events are recorded on to our SWIS (School Wide Information System) by teachers or the Deputy Principal.
-This information is reviewed by the PB4L team each month to analyse needs of classes and patterns of behaviour across the school with the goal of being proactive in our responses.
+- All repetitive minor and major inappropriate behaviour or events are recorded on to our SWIS (School-Wide Information System called HERO) by teachers or the Deputy Principal.
+This information is reviewed by the PB4L team each month to analyse the needs of classes and patterns of behaviour across the school with the goal of being proactive in our responses.

 - Student’s good behaviour is recognised and rewarded accordingly through a multitude of strategies and reinforcements.

-- For the majority of our daily consequences for not following our SHARP expectations we focus on learning from our mistakes and developing responsibility for future behaviour.
-However, if the actions of a child are deemed as serious and put others at risk; the consequences will be in accordance to our school behaviour systems to ensure children are provided with a safe environment.
+- For the majority of our daily consequences for not following our SHARP expectations, we focus on learning from our mistakes and developing responsibility for future behaviour.
+However, if the actions of a child are deemed as serious and put others at risk; the consequences will be in accordance with our school behaviour systems to ensure children are provided with a safe environment.